w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 ```

 - Upload the metadata file to Pinata and get the updated CID.
 - You can add the CID when minting your NFT on the Polkadot-JS UI.
+Go to Developer > Extrinsics and
+  select the `nfts.setCollectionMetadata` (for collections) or `nfts.setMetadata` (for single NFTs)
+  extrinsic.
+Under the `data: Bytes` field you can enter the CID or upload the metadata file.

 :::info NFT/DEX/Asset Portal